stevansantana/Uri-Online-Judge-Beecrowd/README.md

 # Uri Online Judge (Beecrowd)
-Repository created to post exercises of _Uri Online Judge (Beecrowd)_
+## Repository created to post exercises of _Uri Online Judge (Beecrowd)_

+- There are exercises from 1000 to 1190 made in C++ in the folder "Beginner exercises".